 Each session will include a small amount of optional "homework" so that you can practice what you learned and advance your skills.
 You can upload this work to Google Drive so that the instructor can review and provide constructive feedback.
 In addition, the instructor will be available to all the students between sessions for short periods of time to answer any questions or provide guidance as necessary outside of class sessions.

 Interested?
 Attend A FREE Open House For This Program

 Meet the instructor, get your question answered and get excited about learning Graphic Design during one of our FREE virtual open houses!
 See dates and details.

-Participants are welcome and encouraged to bring their own assets to work on in the class including photos, videos, or previous graphics.
+The instructor will provide assets that can be used in class, but participants are welcome and encouraged to bring their own assets to work on in the class including photos, videos, or previous graphics.
 This will enable students to focus and work with their own materials, thus improving their own body of work.
-If a student is unable to bring their own assets, they will be welcome to use items provided by the instructor.

 Participants should have:

 - A modern Windows or Mac computer (laptop or desktop)

 - Adobe Creative Cloud with the latest version of the following apps: Photoshop, Illustrator, After Effects and InDesign

 - Access to Google Drive (using a Gmail account)